BjerknesCPU/BCPU-data-structure/source/storage/storage_structure.rst

 The general rules that accompany this structure are as follows:

 #.
-Data must have the same number of directory levels as in
+Data must have the at least the directory levels as seen in
    :numref:`general-data`.
-If there is a stand-alone experiment/dataset, it should still be placed in an "Experiment collection" or "Data provider" collection directory even if it is the only experiment/dataset in the collection.
-There should never be a mixture of collections and datasets in one directory.
+If there is a stand-alone *dataset*, it should still be placed in an "Experiment collection" or "Data provider" collection directory even if it is the only *dataset* in the *collection*.
+There should never be a mixture of *collections* and *datasets* in one directory.
+There can be additional directory levels within the *dataset* level, the exact structure of sub-directories within a *dataset* are not regulated, but there are some guidelines provided in this document.

 #.
-As shown in :numref:`general-data`, each collection and dataset
+As shown in :numref:`general-data`, each *collection* and *dataset*
-   directory must contain a README which follows the README template.
+   directory must contain a README.json which follows the :doc:`README template <data_readme>`.

 #.
 Data must be contained in a sub-directory of the dataset level, rather than
    alongside the README and any other directories.
-For example, the experiment/dataset may have a large number of ensembles, and these should be organized into one or more sub-directories so as to make the other files in the experiment more discoverable, recommendations for these names are included in the following two sections.
+For example, the *dataset* may have a large number of ensembles, and these should be organized into one or more sub-directories so as to make the other files in the experiment more discoverable, recommendations for these names are included in the following two sections.